-- £28,000, tax free, is available to support unsalaried trainee Secondary-school teachers through their year of Initial Teacher Training (ITT).
+£26,000, tax free, is available to support unsalaried trainee secondary school teachers through their year of Initial Teacher Training (ITT).

-- You’ll receive our support and guidance along the way, through accessing resources, free CPD webinars and workshops.
+You’ll receive our support and guidance along the way, through accessing resources, free CPD webinars, a coaching programme and workshops.

 Who is it for?

 Anyone who is interested in becoming a Secondary-school teacher.

 The BCS Computing teacher training scholarships programme is a government funded financial incentive to train to teach in England.
 Applicant’s must meet the bursary eligibility criteria set out in the bursary guidance by the Department for Education:

 - Intend to take up a training place on a fee based (non-salaried) secondary teaching course that leads to QTS (pre-16) in Computing / Computer Science starting in September 2021

 - Hold a Computer Science or related degree with a proven or predicted grade of a 2:2 or above by September 2021